evagabriela/WDI/curriculum/week-01/03-box-model-flexbox/README.md

 Before flexbox, this involved a lot of pushing and shoving with dimensions and positioning.
 You would essentially have to write two completely separate stylesheets: one for mobile, and one for desktop.

-With flex box, just change the `flex-direction` for smaller screen sizes, and you're pretty much done!
+With flexbox, just change the `flex-direction` for smaller screen sizes, and you're pretty much done!

 ```css
 body {